PhilBoileau/cvCovEst/paper/paper.md

 Indeed, when comparing the two approaches using the 1,000 most variable genes of 285 mouse visual cortex cells [@tasic2016], we find that the two-dimensional embedding resulting from the `cvCovEst`-based approach improves upon the standard PCA-based approach.
-Fewer rare cells are misclustered, resulting is a 47\% improvement in average silhouette width.
+Fewer rare cells are misclustered, resulting in a 47\% improvement in average silhouette width.

-![A comparison of UMAP embeddings using the 20 leading PCs from traditional PCA and from `cvCovEst`-based PCA as initializations.](allen-umap.png){ width=80% }
+![A comparison of UMAP embeddings using the 20 leading PCs from traditional PCA and from `cvCovEst`-based PCA as initializations.](allen-umap.png){ width=95% }

 # Availability